micahkepe/43-monkeys/README.md

 ## Overview

 In **43 Monkeys**, players begin as a single experimental monkey breaking out of a high-security laboratory.
-As the game progresses, players explore procedurally-curated floors, liberate other genetically-enhanced monkeys with unique abilities, and battle scientists, mutants, and facility defenses.
+As the game progresses, players explore curated floors, liberate other genetically-enhanced monkeys with unique abilities, and battle scientists, mutants, and facility defenses.

 The gameplay combines real-time combat, permadeath, and squad management in a linear progression of themed environments.
 Each run presents meaningful